MobSlicer152/purpl-engine_old3/README.md

 make -C deps/glew/auto

 # Currently there's no special flag for graphics because only OpenGL is planned for (Vulkan is a pain)
-# Also, sorry json-c and libarchive add so much configure time, I can't do anything about it if I
-#  want them up-to-date (which I do)
 cmake -S. -Bbuild
 cmake --build build # If you used the Makefile or Ninja generator, add on "-j`nproc`" build/purpl-demo